peromage/poi/README.md

 > This is also compatible with Vim poi~

-> As of 08/28/2021 I have switched to Emacs so I will not update this rpeo frequently.
+> As of 08/28/2021 I have switched to Emacs so I will not update this rpeo very often

 ## Dependencies